[help me know the truth]

 2017

-Visitors at the gallery first take a selfie.
-The software adds noise algorithms to the face, producing two versions of the selfie that are slightly different.
-Then visitors are asked to ‘judge’ the face with a randomly assigned prompt: to choose which face is more trustworthy, for example, or less friendly; which is nicer, or likely a terrorist, etc. The noise pattern is saved with the selected face and the process progresses, moving from iPad to iPad around the space.
-The resulting image after being altered and judged multiple times finally appears on a large projection, the face ‘manifesting’ our otherwise invisible collective biases based on the prompt.
+How it works: Visitors at the gallery first take a selfie.
+The software adds noise algorithms to this image, producing two versions of the selfie that are slightly different.
+Then visitors are asked to ‘judge’ the altered face alongside a randomly assigned prompt: to choose which face is more trustworthy, for example, or less friendly; which is nicer, or likely a terrorist, etc.

 That gallery visitors are constantly judging the people around them (the selfies are distributed immediately around the gallery) and that other people in the gallery are judging them is a key part of the enjoyable, yet also uncomfortable, experience of the work.